-- Application for grants must be in English and be received by the committee chairperson (Mike Gibeau) no later than December 1* for projects to be conducted the next calendar year.
+Application for grants must be in English and be received by the interim committee co-chairs, Frank van Manen and Andreas Zedrosser no later than December 1* for projects to be conducted the next calendar year.

 - Description of the exchange program and anticipated benefits for the exchange partners